swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

               export GITHUB_RUN_ID="${{ github.run_id }}"
               envsubst < kubernetes/github-runner-gpu.yaml | kubectl delete --wait=false -f -
     ```

+    Here, the following should be noted:

+    * the `setup-runner` job creates a self-hosted GPU runner.
+    * the `train-report-publish-and-deploy` job run the DVC pipeline and reports the results back to the pull request.
+    * the `cleanup-runner` job deletes the self-hosted GPU runner.

     Check the differences with Git to validate the changes.